ubaldot/vim-conda-activate/README.md

-# Conda-activate (undergoing)
+# Conda-activate
 Activate Conda virtual environments in vim.

 ## Introduction
 Conda-activate pick the inheritance of [vim-conda](https://github.com/cjrh/vim-conda) by providing the same features in a Vim9 fashion.
-It further accommodates changes that `conda` experienced through the years, like the renaming `root` to `base`, the behavioral change of `conda deactivate` and so on and so forth.
+It further accommodates changes that `conda` experienced throughout the years.

-This plugin set `$CONDA_DEFAULT_ENV, $CONDA_PREFIX` and `$PATH` environment variables in response to Conda virtual environment change.
+This plugin set various environment variables such as `$CONDA_DEFAULT_ENV,
-That's all.
+$CONDA_PREFIX` and `$PATH`, it set the internal `sys.path` and the `pythonthreehome` and `pythonthreedll` options.

+>** Note **
+>
+> The plugin appear to work on MacOSX Ventura, but has not been tested on
+> Linux and  Windows.
+> If someone want to give it a shot on such OS:s I would be grateful.

 ## Requirements